Andrew Chan

 High resolution FTIR imaging of living cell

 Recently Dr Chan has been collaborating with scientists from the Diamond Light Source to explore the potential to image living cells at sub-wavelength spatial resolution.
-He uses solid immersion technique to increase the numerical aperture of exisiting objectives and combines it with high brighness synchrotron FTIR microscopic method to achieve high signal to noise, high resolution imaging.
+He uses solid immersion technique to increase the numerical aperture of existing objectives and combines it with high brightness synchrotron FTIR microscopic method to achieve high signal to noise, high resolution imaging.
 The advantage of this approach is that it allows the study of chemical components inside living cells at a sub-cellular level, which can help to better understand cellular biological process but it is a challenging task.
-More results will be published soon.

 Research interests (short)